Rhinoceros 3D Tutorials

 If you discovered this Rhinoceros 3D tutorial page through a direct link or search engine, please note that you're on page 2 of the tutorial!
 Please complete the previous page first if you haven't done so.

-Rhinoceros 3D tutorial - Click to enlarge
+Rhinoceros 3D tutorial - modeling a remote control

 Turn off control points (hit esc a few times)

-Rhinoceros 3D tutorial - Click to enlarge
+Rhinoceros 3D tutorial - modeling a remote control

-Use move to move the curve from its midpoint to the bottom curves endpoint.
+Use move to move the curve from its midpoint to the bottom curve's endpoint.

-Rhinoceros 3D tutorial - Click to enlarge
+Rhinoceros 3D tutorial - modeling a remote control

 Use sweep 1 rail to create a surface from these curves.
 The bottom curve is the rail, and the 2 arcs are the cross sections.

-Rhinoceros 3D tutorial - Click to enlarge
+Rhinoceros 3D tutorial - modeling a remote control

 This is what we get, a double curved surface (this is much nicer than when we would have use a straight extrude for example).

-Rhinoceros 3D tutorial - Click to enlarge
+Rhinoceros 3D tutorial - modeling a remote control

 This is how it looks in shaded mode.

-Rhinoceros 3D tutorial - Click to enlarge
+Rhinoceros 3D tutorial - modeling a remote control

-Rhinoceros 3D tutorial - Click to enlarge
+Rhinoceros 3D tutorial - modeling a remote control

-Rhinoceros 3D tutorial - Click to enlarge
+Rhinoceros 3D tutorial - modeling a remote control

 From these two curves we will create a surface, also with sweep 1 rail.
 The closed curve is the rail, and the arc is the cross section.
 In the sweep options, make sure freeform is on and also 'do not simplify'.
 These are the default sweep1rail settings.

-Rhinoceros 3D tutorial - Click to enlarge
+Rhinoceros 3D tutorial - modeling a remote control

 It should look like this.
+As you can see, all 3 surfaces intersect completely.

-Rhinoceros 3D tutorial - Click to enlarge
+Rhinoceros 3D tutorial - modeling a remote control

-Use trim or split to cut away the exessive surface parts.
+Use trim or split to cut away the excessive surface parts.
 If trim or split doesn't work, you probably created surfaces that do not intersect properly.
 The main body looks a bit too thick, so undo the trim/split.

-Rhinoceros 3D tutorial - Click to enlarge
+Rhinoceros 3D tutorial - modeling a remote control

 Select the bottom surface, and the curves that you used to create it.
 Move them all a bit higher.

-Rhinoceros 3D tutorial - Click to enlarge
+Rhinoceros 3D tutorial - modeling a remote control

 Again trim or split.
 Now it looks better.
 Join the surfaces into 1 closed solid.

-Rhinoceros 3D tutorial - Click to enlarge
+Rhinoceros 3D tutorial - modeling a remote control

 Use fillet edge to round the edges a bit (don't use a very big radius).

-Rhinoceros 3D tutorial - Click to enlarge
+Rhinoceros 3D tutorial - modeling a remote control

 Select all the curves in the scene, and move them to another layer to keep things organized.

-Rhinoceros 3D tutorial - Click to enlarge
+Rhinoceros 3D tutorial - modeling a remote control

-Rhinoceros 3D tutorial - Click to enlarge
+Rhinoceros 3D tutorial - modeling a remote control

-Use 'solid-extrude curve' to make it solid.
+Use 'solid-extrude curve' to make it solid (use the bothsides option).

-Rhinoceros 3D tutorial - Click to enlarge
+Rhinoceros 3D tutorial - modeling a remote control

 Now use boolean difference to cut away the rectangle from the main body.